 The Regulated Health Professions Act (RHPA) was enacted to consolidate the regulation of health professions in Manitoba.

 Prior to the RHPA coming into force, there were 21 statutes regulating 22 different health professions.
 These statutes will all be repealed over time and each profession will then be regulated under the RHPA, with profession specific regulations.

-The College of Audiologists and Speech–Language Pathologists of Manitoba is the first regulatory body to be established under the RHPA, coming into force 1st January 2014.
+The College of Audiologists and Speech–Language Pathologists of Manitoba was the first regulatory body to be established under the RHPA, coming into force 1st January 2014.

 Under the RHPA, health care provided by health professionals is regulated through reserved acts instead of through exclusive scopes of practice.
 Only certain regulated health professions and qualified, skilled members of those professions are allowed to perform reserved acts.

-This Regulation was enacted to bring the professions of audiology and speech–language pathology under the RHPA; the provisions which enabled the transition of the professions to the new legislation are provided in this Regulation.
+The Practice of Audiology and Practice of Speech-Language Pathology Regulation 191/2013 was enacted to bring the professions of audiology and speech–language pathology under the RHPA; the provisions which enabled the transition of the professions to the new legislation are provided in this Regulation.

 The Regulation defines the scope of practice of audiology as: